 6.2.
 Manuscript Preparation Guidelines

 Title Page: This should include the title of the article and the name, degrees, title, and professional affiliation of all authors.
-And full address, email address, and contact number of the corresponding author.
+And the full address, email address, and contact number of the corresponding author.

-For original clinical studies, authors are required to provide a structured abstract consisting of introduction, materials and methods, results, and conclusion section.
+For original clinical studies, authors are required to provide a structured abstract consisting of an introduction, materials and methods, results, and conclusion section.
 It should be of no more than 500 words.

 For systematic review articles (with or without meta-analysis) abstracts should consist of introduction, methods, results, and conclusion sections, and be of no more than 500 words.

 Keywords: Include 4-8 keywords at the end of the abstract, and before the introduction section.
-These should ideally be MeSH descriptors but non-MeSH descriptors can also be used.
+These should ideally be MeSH descriptors, but non-MeSH descriptors can also be used.

-Discussion: Authors are advised to structure this section of the manuscript such that it includes, a summary of the main findings (primary outcomes first followed by secondary outcomes), discussion on how the findings compare with previously published studies, a brief description on potential biological mechanisms (if applicable), clinical, scientific and/or public health implications, strengths and limitations, unanswered questions and suggestions for further targeted research (if applicable).
+Discussion: Authors are advised to structure this section of the manuscript such that it includes, a summary of the main findings (primary outcomes first followed by secondary outcomes), discussion on how the findings compare with previously published studies, a brief description on potential biological mechanisms (if applicable), clinical, scientific or public health implications, strengths and limitations, unanswered questions and suggestions for further targeted research (if applicable).

-Acknowledgements: This section can be used to acknowledge anyone who has made substantive contributions to the study.
+Acknowledgments: This section can be used to acknowledge anyone who has made substantive contributions to the study.

 Funding: Studies are required to state all sources (if any) of funding.

-References: All references must be cited in the text, and numbered in order of appearance.
-The reference list should appear at the end of the article in numeric sequence.
+References: All references must be cited in the text and numbered in order of appearance.
+The reference list should appear at the end of the article in a numeric sequence.
 It should be typed in double space.
 Journal of Cancer & Allied Specialties uses Vancouver Reference Style.
 Do not include unpublished data or personal communications in the reference list.
 Kindly ensure none of the information (journal and author names) is in capital letters.

 Figure Legends: All figures need to be submitted separately.
 However, figure legends should be grouped at the end of the text and typed double-spaced.

 Ethics or Institutional Review Board Approval: All studies reporting animal or/and human studies are required to state in the material and methods section that the relevant Institutional Review Board provided (or waived) approval.
-Kindly ensure to add the full name of the institutional committee, in addition to approval number.
+Kindly ensure to add the full name of the institutional committee, in addition to the approval number.

 Reporting Tools: Journal of Cancer & Allied Specialties requires authors to submit a completed checklist from the EQUATOR network along with their manuscripts.
 Please refer to the table below for more information: